Risk factors of schizophrenia: Urbanicity

 A particularly stable and replicable finding has been the association between living in an urban environment and the development of schizophrenia, even after controlling for factors such as drug use, ethnic group and size of social group.
 A study of 4.4 million men and women in Sweden found a 68%–77% increased risk of diagnosed psychosis for people living in the most urbanized environments, a significant proportion of which is likely to be schizophrenia.

 The effect does not appear to be due to a higher incidence of obstetric complications in urban environments.
-The risk increases with the number of years and degree of urban living in childhood and adolescence, suggesting that constant, cumulative, and/or repeated exposures during upbringing that occur more frequently in urbanized areas are responsible for the association.
+Risk increases with the number of years of urban living and degree of exposure to the urban environment in childhood and adolescence, regardless of whether or not a subject was born in such an environment.
+This suggests that constant, cumulative, and/or repeated exposures during upbringing that occur more frequently in urbanized areas are responsible for the association.
 The cumulative effects of pollution associated with the urban environment have been suggested as the link between urbanicity and the higher risk of developing schizophrenia.

 Various possible explanations for the effect have been judged unlikely based on the nature of the findings, including infectious causes or a general stress effect.
 Urban living is thought to interact with genetic predisposition and, since there appears to be nonrandom variation even across different neighborhoods, and an independent association with social isolation, it has been proposed that the degree of "social capital" (e.g. degree of mutual trust, bonding and safety in neighborhoods) can exert a developmental impact on children growing up in urban environments.

 Negative attitudes from others increase the risk of schizophrenia relapse, in particular hostility as well as authoritarian, intrusive and/or controlling attitudes (termed high expressed emotion by researchers).
-Although family members and significant others are not held responsible for schizophrenia - the attitudes, behaviors and interactions of all parties are addressed; unsupportive, dysfunctional relationships may also contribute to an increased risk of developing schizophrenia in predisposed individuals.
+Although family members and significant others are not held responsible for schizophrenia — the attitudes, behaviors and interactions of all parties are addressed; unsupportive, dysfunctional relationships may also contribute to an increased risk of developing schizophrenia in predisposed individuals.
 The risk of developing schizophrenia can also be increased by an individual developing a very low sense of self, in which one's boundaries become confused with those of the mother and/or father.
 Firm psychological boundaries should be established between one's self and one's identity and those of the parents.
 Pushing the role of parents into the background and developing a healthy sense of self can be a method for recovery.
 Social support systems are very important for those with schizophrenia and the people with whom they have relationships.